 But for the war, many of the people involved would have been continuing their active association with the Hunstanton Choral Society, a long established group that carried a choral tradition in the area dating back to 1889, but with many members of the choir being called up or involved in Civil Defence, it had been impossible to get a balanced chorus.

-This is where “The Day of Music” stepped in, and with its sessions for singers, instrumentalists, even budding conductors – a day that bought people together to make music, a day that bought people together to make music, a day that helped bring about the creation of “Hunstanton & District Festival of Arts”.
+This is where “The Day of Music” stepped in, and with its sessions for singers, instrumentalists, even budding conductors – a day that bought people together to make music and a day that helped bring about the creation of “Hunstanton & District Festival of Arts”.

 The first official Festival was held at the Town Hall on the 20th June 1942 and participants included evacuee children from the L.C.C.
 Scrutton Street School in London, and members of the Royal Engineers who at the time were billeted in the Town.

 There were adjudication sessions in verse, speaking and music and an evening concert featuring piano and violin solos, choirs, massed voices and an orchestra conducted by Dr Patrick Hadley, and tenor solos by Malcolm Davidson who had sung at the World renowned La Scala Milan.

 By 1948 the Festival had affiliated to ‘The British Federation of Music Festivals’ and had grown into a “Two Day” affair and by the late ‘fifties’ this had doubled to four days and by the late ‘seventies’ had doubled again.
 Drama and Dancing were introduced in 1951, Bible Reading in 1958 and Art in 1960.
 And so it went on expanding more every year.